 But the solution is simple: always start by listening to the reason and belief system behind the compliance procedure.
 Understanding how the cogs turn will clear the way for productivity.
 Ultimately if you don’t understand the fears, then you can’t put them to rest.

 As an agency, it’s our job to remember that we’re not just working with a company, but also with the people within it.
 This means working with all the different departments and the targets that they set for one another.

 Closed channels of communication will inevitably lead to dissatisfaction.
-Imagine speaking to some one who has their hands firmly pressed against their ears.
-Understanding each other’s point of view is the only way to produce pleasing results and avoid an endless stream of amends.
+Imagine speaking to someone who has their hands firmly pressed against their ears.
+Understanding each other’s point of view is the only way to produce results and avoid an endless stream of amends.
 Once you can understand your clients’ hard lines, you’re able to share their vision.

-You need to address your clients’ concerns and desires before moving forwards with new concepts.
+You need to address your clients’ concerns and desires before moving forwards with new concepts for your creative design work.
 They’ll also be more open to innovative ideas once you’ve taken the time to explain your idea and rationale, allowing them to ask questions and make suggestions.
 It will then be easier to create a tailored approach that fits within the boundaries set and alleviates the concerns of the compliance department.

 It’s crucial that listening and communicating starts on day one.
 It can be painful and time-consuming to start the whole project from scratch if compliance aren’t happy from the off.
 The key to avoiding a do-over is by is working closely together during the project.
 Ideas should be run past compliance as early as possible – if an idea isn’t going to work, then it can be cut short before too much time and energy has been wasted.